Right up there with eating a steak when you're visiting Kansas is treating yourself to a good burger when in the heart of the country.

 Emerson Biggins Old Town

-A visit to Wichita wouldn’t be complete without some time spent exploring the Old Town District, which is sure to work up an appetite.
+A visit to Wichita wouldn’t be complete without some time spent exploring the Old Town District, which is a great way to work up an appetite.
 The E.B.
 Burger at Emerson Biggins Old Town is sure to satisfy.
 It’s a juicy burger topped with a fried egg, smoked ham, cheddar cheese and mushrooms, along with lettuce, tomato, pickle and red onion.

 The Flying Stove